-An individual who works on a construction site in Australia must go through construction induction training and apply for a white card (mandatory requirement).
-This implies that if you want to work in the construction business, you'll need one, and you won't be allowed to work on a job site without it.
+An individual working on a construction site in Australia must undergo construction induction training and apply for a white card (mandatory requirement).
+It implies that if you want to work in the construction business, you'll need one, and you won't be allowed to work on a job site without it.

 Here are some of the primary skills you need to focus on to become a carpenter in Australia:

 5. How To Become a Carpenter Without an Apprenticeship?